jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

   (d) the name, address, or other description of the person, place, vehicle, or other thing that is the object of the proposed surveillance:
   (e) the evidential material relating to the suspected offence that may be obtained by use of the surveillance device:
   (f) that an enforcement officer carrying out the activities authorised by the warrant may use any assistance that is reasonable in the circumstances:
-  (g) that an enforcement officer who, while carrying out the activities authorised by the warrant, obtains the content of a telecommunication may direct the relevant network operator to provide call associated data (as defined in section 3(1) of the Telecommunications (Interception Capability) Act 2004) that is—
+  (g) that an enforcement officer who, while carrying out the activities authorised by the warrant, obtains the content of a telecommunication may direct the relevant network operator to provide call associated data (as defined in section 3(1) of the Telecommunications (Interception Capability and Security) Act 2013) that is—
     (i) a document within the meaning of section 70; and (ii) related to that telecommunication:
   (h) that, subject to section 45, an enforcement officer carrying out the activities authorised by the warrant may do any or all of the following, using any force that is reasonable in the circumstances to do so, in order to install, maintain, or remove the surveillance device, or to access and use electricity to power the surveillance device: